pablin202/education_app_flutter/README.md

 Before you begin, make sure you have Flutter and Dart installed on your system.
 If not, you can follow the installation instructions at [Flutter Official Website](https://flutter.dev/docs/get-started/install).

+### Backend

+The backend for this project is powered by Firebase, providing a secure and scalable solution.
+Firebase services used include:

+- **Firebase Authentication (FirebaseAuth):** For user authentication and identity management.
+- **Firebase Cloud Firestore (FirebaseFirestore):** A NoSQL database for storing and retrieving data.
+- **Firebase Cloud Storage (FirebaseStorage):** For storing and serving user-uploaded files and assets.

 ### Project Dependencies

 This project relies on various packages to ensure smooth development and functionality.
 Here's a list of the key packages used: